 There was also a post race party for the runners at the Falmouth Inn where live music was provided by the BaHa Brothers.
 A good time was had by all.

 The Palmer House Inn is located just a few yards from the finish line.
 While all of our rooms have their own individual charm suitable for relaxation after the most wonderful day of adventures, we recommend the Harriet Beecher Stowe room or the Emily Dickinson room.
-Both rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+Both rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.